LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards): by Lauren Tan.
 Lists hundreds of companies that don’t use CS whiteboarding.

 - [Screen Engineers Better with a Debugging Roleplay](https://hackernoon.com/cut-to-the-chase-with-a-debugging-roleplay-d7d49f518157): by Pete Karl II.
 Takeaway: Using a text-based, role-playing debugging game on a phone screen, Localytics doubled their team size within six months.

+### Firing
+aka, “the hardest thing you’ll ever do as a manager.”
+First are some tips on salvaging an underperformer.
+Then some tips on how to fire.

+- [How Do You Fire an Employee That (sic) Just Isn't Good Enough?](https://www.quora.com/How-do-you-fire-an-employee-that-just-isnt-good-enough/answer/Michael-O-Church): by Michael O. Church.
+Takeaway: “The best employees are multipliers who make others more productive, and next are the adders (workhorses).
+Subtractors are the good-faith incompetents who cost more than they bring.
+Dividers are the worst kind of problem employee: They bring the whole team (or company) down.”
+Simplified as Multipliers/Adders/Subtractors/Dividers.

+- [How to Terminate an Employee without Breaking their Spirit](https://hiring.monster.com/hr/hr-best-practices/workforce-management/hr-management-skills/employee-termination-tips.aspx): by Dick Grote.
+Includes a checklist of questions the candidate will likely ask; come prepared with answers.

+- [Letting Someone Go With Dignity](https://boss.blogs.nytimes.com/2014/08/07/letting-someone-go-with-dignity/): by Rebekah Campbell.
+Takeaway: Let people save face, don't procrastinate, stick to any agreements, be clear about what happens next; announce it to the team together and let them say goodbye.
+Some good advice, though we're not sure you should go out for drinks with the person you just fired in every situation.

+[The Right Way to Fire Someone](https://hbr.org/2016/02/the-right-way-to-fire-someone): by Rebecca Knight.
+Takeaway: Don't drag your feet; make HR your ally; keep it short; stay in the room; show compassion; talk to your team; and focus on the future.